kbuntrock/openapi-maven-plugin/docs/configuration.md

 - Type : `json string`

 Allow to add some documentation values which can not be filled by the project code scanning.
-Overroding the documentation name and it's version is possible.
+Overriding the documentation name and it's version is possible.
 By default, it is the project name and version.

 ```xml
 <freeFields>